briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 Dump($n);
 {% endhighlight %}

 Here's the output.
-The first shows the scalar value when its data have only been a string (quoted string assignement).
+The first shows the scalar value when its data have only been a string (quoted string assignment).
 There's a pointer value, `PV`, and that's it.

 The second shows the value created by using `$n` in a numeric context (`$n+0`).
 It has an integer value (`IV`) and no `PV`.
 The third shows `$n` after it was used as a number. `perl` had to convert its string value into a number to do the numeric operation, so it kept the result of that conversion so it doesn't have to do it again.
 Now the `SV` has a `PV` and an `IV` (a dualvar):